fancysofthq/onyx-ref/README.md

 # Onyx Reference

-An unofficial (i.e. not governed by [NXSF](https://nxsf.org)) [Onyx programming language](https://onyxlang.org) reference.
+An unofficial (i.e. not governed by [NXSF](https://nxsf.org)) [Onyx programming language](https://onyxlang.org) reference, hereby _the Reference_, available at https://ref.nx.fancysoft.xyz.

 ## About

 Target audience includes developers willing to write programs in Onyx.
-The reference includes all the Onyx, thus requires a reader to be familiar with system programming and the C programming language standard.
 The style is technical, but not official.

 ## Current state

-The reference is currently in early draft stage.
+The Reference is currently WIP.
-Some sections are missing, other are incomplete, and what's left is already deprecated.
-Spelling and grammar errors are inevitable, but will be fixed soon.
+It is evolving along with the [Fancy Onyx compiler](https://github.com/fancysofthq/fnx).

-The repository is not licensed yet, so you can not do anything with the reference other than read it.
+This repository is not licensed yet, so you can not do anything with the Reference other than read it and fork it, or leave a ⭐️.
-Issues and pull requests are therefore not accepted, unless you waive all copyright and patent claims in the commit message.
+Issues and pull requests are not accepted unless you waive all copyright and patent claims in the commit message.

-The commits history is likely to be rewritten prior to stabilizing the reference.

-Good luck.
+God bless.